 Current, figurative and expressive art,

-through 5 themes: childhood, sea, love, spirituality and India.
+expressed through 5 themes: childhood, sea, love, spirituality and Indian lifestyle.

 “Blowing bubbles” – bronze & glass

 “Rope jumping” & C. Margotin – Festival of arts, New Delhi, Oct.
 2015

 “Honoring nature” – bronze (detail)

 “Scaring the geese” & C. Margotin – Exhibition at Lalit Kala Delhi, Dec.
 2015

 Exhibition hall at Alliance française de Delhi, Nov.
 2013

 Images and videos not to be missed

 - Look at the photos of her latest solo exhibition in India at Chandigarh, in March 2016